 For those that have not played the game, Mordheim is a tactical strategy game similar in scope to XCOM 2 or Valkyria Chronicles, only with much less ranged weaponry.
 The game's free roam map system allows you to position units almost anywhere given their movement range and stats, which then allows you to set up killzones, ambush spots, or all out brawling territory when enemies finally close in on you.
 The witch hunters add a fun challenge to the game as not many of their units are ranged, but they make up for it by offering units that deal strong melee attack damage while carrying bonuses.
 The zealot, as an example deals an additional 10% melee damage after receiving any damage.
 Grouped tightly with others, this can lead to devastating turns where your warband is capable of downing a stronger enemy unit.

 Aside from the early game difficulty I faced, my only other real chief complaint is we already have two other human warbands to choose from (three if you count Chaos).
 The skaven, a race of rat creatures, are the only truly non-human group in the game currently.
 Since Warhammer Fantasy has numerous races to draw from, including the undead, vampire counts, and more.
 Branching out from existing races would have added some new flair to the game.
-I'm sure given time, Rogue Factor will continue to deliver additional warband that further enhance the game's overall replay value.Note: The Mordheim: City of the Damned - Witch Hunters review is based on a digital PC copy of the game, provided for review.
+I'm sure given time, Rogue Factor will continue to deliver additional warband that further enhance the game's overall replay value.Note: Mordheim: City of the Damned - Witch Hunters was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.